useblocks/sphinx-needs/docs/directives/list2need.rst

 and limited meta-data.

 The content area of the ``list2need`` directive must contain the list only.
-The list-structure syntax Sphinx-Needs specific, and not related to rst or markdown.
+The list-structure syntax is Sphinx-Needs specific, but borrowed from markdown.

 No meta-data can be set, except a specific need-ID.
 But you can use :ref:`needextend` to customize the created needs in a later step.